Nepochal/Memo-Mail/README.txt

 Memo-Mail is a very simple smtp-client that allows you to quickly send mails to a specific e-mail address so that you can send links or notes from work to home for example.
-Once configured this programm only shows a send form you can fill with text.
+Once configured this program only shows a send form you can fill with text.
 With double enter the mail will be sent in background.

 Feel free to send me patches.